zhenliatbrown/MESO-DPD_LAMMPS/doc/src/Errors_messages.rst

 *Empty brackets in variable*
    There is no variable syntax that uses empty brackets.
 Check the variable doc page.

-*Energy was not tallied on needed timestep*
-   You are using a thermo keyword that requires potentials to have tallied energy, but they did not on this timestep.
-See the variable page for ideas on how to make this work.

 *Epsilon or sigma reference not set by pair style in ewald/n* The pair style is not providing the needed epsilon or sigma values.